robert/robert.github.com/_posts/2018-09-10-programming-projects-for-advanced-beginners-3-a.md

 Let's join these components up to make a prototype program that allows the `O` and `X` players to take alternate moves until the board fills up.
 When the board fills up the program will probably crash.
 This is fine.

 This is not the dummy's approach to software development.
-I'm not blowing smoke at you - "you're only an advanced beginner, it's OK if your program crashes sometimes and doesn't do everything that they're meant to."
+I'm not blowing smoke at you - "you're only an advanced beginner, it's OK if your programs crash sometimes and don't do everything that they're meant to."
 My own version of Tic-Tac-Toe started life as an incomplete program that broke a lot.
-Then I kept working on it, one feature and a few lines at a time, until it was complete and had stopped breaking.
+Then I kept working on it, adding one feature and a few lines at a time, until it had stopped breaking and was complete.

 Start by looking back at our code skeleton from the introduction.
 Pick out the bits that you need, and plug in our actual-code-so-far.
 You'll notice that we haven't yet written any code that will alternate moves between `O` and `X` - see if you can write this yourself.
 There are several reasonable ways to do it, and [my example code is there if you need it](https://github.com/robert/tictactoe-ai/blob/master/tictactoe.py).